College of Chiropractic Education

 Why does this diversity matter?
 LIFE believes diverse ideas about Chiropractic, about techniques, about ways to practice and about health care make better-informed, well-rounded individuals and chiropractors.
 As a student, you will be able to access an incredibly deep pool of resources to develop your path and your vision for how you want to change the world.
 The more you know and the more you experience, the stronger and better you will be as a person upon your graduation.

 What types of financial aid/scholarships are available?

-Life University offers a myriad of financial aid programs, assistance and scholarships for its undergraduate, graduate and Doctor of Chiropractic students.
+Life University offers a myriad of financial aid programs, assistance and scholarships for its undergraduate, graduate and DC students.
 Some of these include loans, student employment and grants.
 You can find more information about these offerings by visiting our Financial Aid Programs page.

 As for scholarships, there are approximately 40 available for D.C. students at LIFE, and some you can apply to with just your application for admission to the University.
 The Launch Into LIFE New Student Scholarships provide significant financial assistance to help ease the burden of paying for tuition, allowing students to focus more intently on why they came to LIFE, to get a world-class education in preparation for becoming a world-class professional.

 How can I visit LIFE?

 LIFE provides a variety of opportunities for you to learn more about the University’s challenging, quarterly-based and acclaimed academic programs, wellness-based culture, nationally-ranked athletics, and beautiful surroundings.
 Be our guest on campus for an Academic Tour, LIFE Leadership Weekend or Eagle Madness Undergraduate Preview Day.
 If you cannot make it to one of these campus events, let us come to you.
 Our team of Recruiters regularly visits cities across the country in our LIFE Visits You program.